Jake Heggie: Moby-Dick

-Upon its premiere, Moby-Dick was greeted with the most enthusiastic reviews Heggie had experienced since Dead Man Walking.
-D Magazine wrote, "a new chapter in opera history may have opened [with Moby-Dick]," with the Dallas Morning News applauding the work as "a triumph."
+Upon its premiere, Moby-Dick was greeted with the most enthusiastic reviews Heggie had received since Dead Man Walking.
+D Magazine wrote, "a new chapter in opera history may have opened [with Moby-Dick]."
+The Dallas Morning News applauded the work as "a triumph."

 Moby-Dick (2010) is an opera in two acts with a libretto by Gene Scheer based on the novel by Herman Melville.
 Set in 1820, it tells the story of Ahab, captain of the ill-fated whaleship Pequod, and the crew he commands.
-Having lost one of his legs to the white whale called Moby-Dick, Captain Ahab is obsessed with finding and destroying him at any cost.
+Having lost one of his legs to the white whale called Moby-Dick, Captain Ahab is obsessed with finding and destroying the beast at any cost.
 Only the ship's first mate, Starbuck, sees the deadly implications of Ahab's obsession.

 Moby-Dick was commissioned by the Dallas Opera, San Francisco Opera, Calgary Opera, San Diego Opera, and the State Opera of South Australia.
 It received its highly acclaimed world premiere on April 30, 2010, at the Winspear Opera House in Dallas, Texas, as part of its inaugural season.
 Conducted by Patrick Summers and directed by Leonard Foglia, the production featured sets by Robert Brill, projections by Elaine McCarthy, lighting by Donald Holder, and costumes by Jane Greenwood.
 The cast included tenor Ben Heppner (Ahab), baritone Morgan Smith (Starbuck), tenor Stephen Costello (Greenhorn), bass-baritone Jonathan Lemalu (Queequeg), soprano Talise Trevigne (Pip), baritone Robert Orth (Stubb), and tenor Matthew O'Neill (Flask).

 The 2012 production of Moby-Dick at San Francisco Opera was featured on Great Performances' 40th Season, telecast nationally in 2013 and subsequently released on DVD (EuroArts).
 That same year, Heggie & Scheer's Moby-Dick: A Grand Opera for the 21st Century, a book by Robert Wallace, with photos by Karen Almond, about the making of the opera was published by UNT Press.
 Moby-Dick received its East Coast premiere in February 2014 in a production by the Washington National Opera.